obto-inc/docs/source/includes/oblibrary.md

 ```javascript
 ob.utils.encrypt(<text>)
 ```
-> The above command prints the log

-This code is used to print logs.
+This code is used to decrypt text.

 ## Publish Via Emma